-Tailored sponsorship proposals are the only option when you are looking to generate significant sponsorship funding.
-Understanding your prospect’s business and budget timelines is key to building these relationships.
+Tailored sponsorship proposals are the only option when you are looking to get significant sponsorship funding.
+Understanding a potential sponsor’s business and budget timelines is vital.

 7. Account management

 Account management is the key to a successful sponsor relationship.
-Ideally, you should be looking to have long-term sponsors who continually fund your sponsorship proposals because they enjoy and find value in the relationship.
+Ideally, you should be looking for long-term sponsors who continually fund your sponsorship proposals - because they enjoy and find value in the relationship.

 8. Get help

-Sponsorship is very complex - it is simply not about asking for funding because you have a great proposition.
-When done properly, it can not only fund your activities, but will also create a meaningful relationship between your organisation, your sponsors and your audience - significantly adding value to your business.
-Specialist sponsorship agencies can provide training and consulting to help integrate sponsorship successfully into your organisation.
+Sponsorship is complex - it is not simply asking for funding because you have a great proposition.
+Done properly, it can not only fund your activities but also create a meaningful relationship between you, your sponsors and your audience - significantly adding value to your business.
+A specialist sponsorship agency can provide training and consulting to help integrate sponsorship successfully into your organisation.

 Written by Jackie Fast of Slingshot Sponsorship.